-- Identify the realistic level of traffic it is likely to generate.
-It must assess the potential impact of this traffic on pedestrians, cyclists, road safety, parking and congestion within the parish and include measures to mitigate any impacts.
-Development that would give rise to unacceptable highway dangers and congestion will not be permitted - 2.
-Maximise opportunities to walk and cycle, including between Tattenhall, Newton by Tattenhall and Gatesheath as well as supporting public transport where possible. - 3.
-Make provision for high-speed broadband to serve it.
+- 1. Identify the realistic level of traffic it is likely to generate.
+It must assess the potential impact of this traffic on pedestrians, cyclists, road safety, parking and congestion within the parish and include measures to mitigate fully any impacts.
+Development that would give rise to unacceptable highway dangers and congestion will not be permitted. - 2.
+Maximise opportunities to walk and cycle, including between Tattenhall, Newton by Tattenhall and Gatesheath, the linking of exiting public rights of way, as well as supporting public transport where possible. - 3.
+Make provision for 30 megabit per second high-speed broadband to serve it.